AbhiAgarwal/codeblog/content/prototyping-django.md

 ## Writing our first ViewSet

+A ViewSet in Django Rest Framework is defined as "Django REST framework allows you to combine the logic for a set of related views in a single class, called a ViewSet.
+In other frameworks you may also find conceptually similar implementations named something like 'Resources' or 'Controllers'" ([ref](http://www.django-rest-framework.org/api-guide/viewsets/)).

 Let's go back into our events app.
 Just `cd` into it.
 Here create a file called `views.py`.
 This is the file that is incharge of handling what happens when something tries to reach your events endpoint.
 Here you should put:

 ```python